 Most of the time, no one knows that a child has epilepsy until the first seizure occurs.
 If your child has a seizure 911 should be called.
 At Cohen Children’s Medical Center emergency room, your child will be thoroughly evaluated.
 Depending on the outcome of the evaluation, your child may be discharged home for further outpatient testing and neurological evaluation or if necessary admitted to the hospital for observation, testing and treatment.and diagnosis.

 Once your child has been diagnosed with epilepsy or other seizure disorder, a treatment plan will be put in place.
 This can include medications to abort or prevent seizures, a specialty diet or surgery.
 A plan will also be discussed on how to handle the next seizure.
-We recommend that this plan be shared with your child’s school and/or day care provider, so that specific steps are followed for each possible recurrence.
+We recommend that this plan is shared with your child’s school and/or daycare provider so that specific steps are followed for each possible recurrence.
 Your child’s safety is our utmost concern.

 Make an Appointment with our Pediatric Epilepsy Division:

 Cohen Children’s Medical Center makes it easy for you to take the first steps in ensuring your child receives world-class pediatric epilepsy care.
 Simply click the request an appointment button and set up an appointment with our caring and dedicated health professionals, or call 516-465-5255.